Book Review – The LDN Book, edited by Linda Elsegood

 Dr. Kent Holtorf, president of the National Academy of Hypothyroidism, explores LDN treatment with thyroid disorders.
 He explains how LDN can be used effectively in both Grave’s Disease (hyperthyroidism) and Hashimoto’s Disease (hypothyroidism).
 He believes LDN can potentially improve abnormal inflammation and immune dysfunction seen with thyroid disorders, and thus, improve the reduced tissue T3 (active thyroid hormone) levels inside the cells that these conditions can cause.
 Normal thyroid tests cannot predict the activity of thyroid inside the cell, and so this can go unidentified and untreated.

 Chronic Fatigue and Fibromyalgia

-Dr. Holtorf also addresses chronic fatigue and fibromyalgia.
+Dr. Holtorf also addresses chronic fatigue and fibromyalgia in The LDN Book.
 He writes about phases of treatment with LDN:

 - Stabilize the patient.
 This stage is where pain and sleep disturbances are addressed.

 - Enhance mitochondrial energy production with nutrients.